 Many years later, I was pregnant with my first son and was weighing options for care.
 I was lucky to have a friend working as an administrator at a Midwifery practice.
 She offered to find space for me in their care, and I am so happy she did!
 The experience of pregnancy is unique to every individual and is one that we remember for a lifetime.
 My midwives honoured my journey and empowered me in my new role as a parent.

 Midwifery care influenced my life so much that I became a doula to help others on their journeys.
 After having two more kids, born in the hands of midwives at home, I applied to Midwifery school at Ryerson University in Toronto.
 Five years later, I completed the Midwifery Education Program, with the hopes of working as a midwife in British Columbia.
-I am so excited to be joining the Semiahmoo Midwifery team!

-I look forward to meeting you and to honouring your journey,
+I look forward to meeting you and to honouring your journey.

 Stephanie (She, her)